EddieStn/liquid-smoke/README.md

 # Credits

-* Search form is inspired from the Boutique-Ado project
+* Search form/checkout design is inspired from Boutique-Ado ( Code institute walkthrough project )
+* Navbar changes
+    * I was having responsiveness issues with my original navigation design so I took inspiration from Boutique Ado, as it fit the purpose.

 # Acknowledgements